s7m0n/dnsupdater/README.md

 # dnsupdater
-simple updater for spdns using dyndns (rust)
+simple updater for spdns/cloudflare using dyndns (rust)

 # Early stage!
 Use at your own risk